-- 7. Magnification and image-enhancement devices that enable a person to read, such as optacons, large-screen computer monitors, magnifiers, video magnifiers, CCTV readers, video goggles, electronic magnifiers (that plug into a computer, monitor or TV) and telescopic spectacles. - 8.
-Mobile ramps and tie-downs used to assist wheelchair users to move in and out of vehicles or buildings that have no ramps. - 9.
-Mobility aids, including wheelchairs, wheelchair carriers, crutches and walking frames. - 10.
-Bathroom aids to help a person in or out of a bath or shower or to get on or off a toilet. - 11.
-Navigation aids, including white canes, sonic or obstacle learning (echolocation) devices and hand-held GPS devices and related software required by a person with a moderate to severe visual impairment. - 12.
-Orthopaedic shoes, boots and inserts, including braces, as well as standard shoes and boots used by a person who walks with an unsteady gait when not using such aid. - 13.
-Page-turning devices used to assist a person to turn the pages of a book or other bound document where the disability moderately or severely restricts their ability to use arms or hands. - 14.
-Prescription spectacles and contact lenses will qualify to the extent that these amounts have not been recovered from a medical scheme. - 15.
-Pressure care mattresses and body positioners to prevent pressure sores and correct postural alignment for persons with a spinal cord injury. - 16.
-Signalling devices emits light instead of sound (for example, light emitting doorbell). - 17.
-Amplification, loop systems specifically designed to assist hearing and other assistive listening devices to be used by a person who has a hearing impairment (including related accessories), excluding cochlear implants and FM systems. - 18.
-Money templates used to differentiate between various denominations of notes and coins. - 19.
+- 8. Magnification and image-enhancement devices that enable a person to read, such as optacons, large-screen computer monitors, magnifiers, video magnifiers, CCTV readers, video goggles, electronic magnifiers (that plug into a computer, monitor or TV) and telescopic spectacles. - 9.
+Mobile ramps and tie-downs used to assist wheelchair users to move in and out of vehicles or buildings that have no ramps. - 10.
+Mobility aids, including wheelchairs, wheelchair carriers, crutches and walking frames. - 11.
+Bathroom aids to help a person in or out of a bath or shower or to get on or off a toilet. - 12.
+Navigation aids, including white canes, sonic or obstacle learning (echolocation) devices and hand-held talking GPS devices and related software required by a person with a moderate to severe visual impairment. - 13.
+Orthopaedic shoes, boots and inserts, including braces, as well as standard shoes and boots used by a person who walks with an unsteady gait when not using such aid. - 14.
+Page-turning devices used to assist a person to turn the pages of a book or other bound document where the disability moderately or severely restricts their ability to use arms or hands. - 15.
+Prescription spectacles and contact lenses will qualify to the extent that these amounts have not been recovered from a medical scheme. - 16.
+Pressure care mattresses and body positioners to prevent pressure sores and correct postural alignment for persons with a spinal cord injury. - 17.
+Signalling devices emits light instead of sound (for example, light emitting doorbell). - 18.
+Amplification, loop systems specifically designed to assist hearing and other assistive listening devices to be used by a person who has a hearing impairment (including related accessories). - 19.
+Money templates used to differentiate between various denominations of notes and coins. - 20.
 Speech-generating devices and communication boards that enable a person to communicate, including a relevant keyboard for a person with a moderate to severe speech impairment.
-Specialised anti-glare and flicker free screens for televisions and computers used by a person with photosensitive epilepsy to minimise exposure to seizures.
-This includes laryngectomy speaking valves and accessories. - 20.
+Specialised anti-glare and flicker-free screens for televisions and computers used by a person with photosensitive epilepsy to minimise exposure to seizures.
+This includes laryngectomy speaking valves and accessories. - 21.
 Talking, sound-making and vibrating devices that enable a person to perform daily tasks.
-For example, talking calculators, adapted watches and clocks, shake awake alarms, talking kitchen scales, light detectors and liquid level indicators, etc. - 21.
-Seizure alert devices (e.g. mattress sensor alarms, watch devices, anti-suffocation pillows, seizure alert camera), excluding standard camera devices. - 22.
+For example, talking calculators, adapted watches and clocks, shake awake alarms, talking kitchen scales, light detectors and liquid level indicators etc. - 22.
+Seizure alert devices (for example, mattress sensor alarms, watch devices, antisuffocation pillows, seizure alert cameras), excluding standard camera devices. - 23.
 Teletypewriters or similar devices required by a person with a hearing impairment to make or receive phone calls where the impairment is moderate to severe.

-- 23. Television closed-caption decoders or readers required by a person with a moderate to severe hearing or visual impairment. - 24.
-Word-to-text devices for a person with a disability that causes a moderate to severe impairment in hand functions; or visual or hearing impairments as experienced by some persons with Cerebral Palsy. - 25.
-Toilet seats, bath seats, shower seats or commode chairs specially designed for use by persons with a physical disability. - 26.
-Lifts specially designed to move persons with physical disabilities. - 27.
-Grab rails or hoist placed in such a way as to aid a person with a physical disability. - 28.
+- 24. Television closed-caption decoders or readers required by a person with a moderate to severe hearing or visual impairment. - 25.
+Word-to-text devices for a person with a disability that causes a moderate to severe impairment in hand functions; or visual or hearing impairments as experienced by some persons with Cerebral Palsy. - 26.
+Toilet seats, bath seats, shower seats or commode chairs specially designed for use by persons with a physical disability. - 27.
+Lifts to move persons with physical disabilities. - 28.
+Grab rails or hoist placed in such a way as to aid a person with a physical disability. - 29.
 Stair chairs specifically installed to aid a person with a physical disability.